 Strict laws now apply to the process of identifying individuals who wish to apply for a home loan.
-The act also provides for triggers that must be reported where an individual displays suspicious behavior in relation to the source of their funds.
+The act also provides for triggers that must be reported where an individual displays suspicious behaviour in relation to the source of their funds.

 Australian Securities and Investment Commission (ASIC)

-The Australian Securities & Investment Commission administers the NCCP legislation – within this they appoint licenses and register credit representatives.
+The Australian Securities & Investment Commission administers the NCCP legislation – within this, they appoint licenses and register credit representatives.
 They also have an active auditing role to ensure that all participants are complying with the Act.

 Australian Prudential Regulation Authority (APRA)